smashgg/developer-portal/docs/intro-to-gql.md

 ---
 ## What is GraphQL?

 GraphQL is a query language that comes with many benefits for an API.
-For those unfamiliar, we recommend reading up <a href="https://graphql.org/" target="_blank">here.</a> The GraphQL website also includes <a href="https://graphql.org/code/" target="_blank">useful references for various languages and frameworks.</a>
+For those unfamiliar, we recommend visiting the GraphQL website <a href="https://graphql.org/" target="_blank">here.</a> The GraphQL website also includes <a href="https://graphql.org/code/" target="_blank">useful references for various languages and frameworks.</a>

 ## Making calls to a GraphQL API